cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 `resource_availability`, rather on `resources`.
 This is because a resource can be available at one location for one period of time, and at another location for another period of time.
 So I'm going to move `location_id` to `resource_availability`.

+# Sun 21 Apr 2024
+Still working through the multi-location model of a gym, testing as I go.
+It's fun :)  My tests are against a massive fixture that models the gym with three locations, which is a bit hard for newcomers to follow, I expect.
+But the reason I am pursuing it is that the fixture is prisma code, that uses prismock in my tests, but real prisma when inserting into the database a test tenant.
+Is this a sensible trade-off?
+Let's see how it plays out.